Northern Spain and the Camino de Santiago

 Green and densely forested Galicia shatters visitors' preconceptions of Spain.
 Pilgrims pass ghostly castles, simple farmhouses with slate roofs, and sleepy medieval villages.
 Here, it's easy to see the Celtic heritage Galicians share with their cousins just across the sea in Ireland.

-After a long month on the trail, spirits are high as well-worn pilgrims reach their final stop: the city of Santiago de Compostela.
+After over a month on the trail, spirits are high as well-worn pilgrims reach their final stop: the city of Santiago de Compostela.

 Santiago has long had a powerful and mysterious draw on travelers.
 This neat and sturdy city is built of granite.
 Its arcaded streets are a reminder that winters here are cold and wet.
 Strolling across its squares and under its grand churches, you can imagine a time when the city was a religious and cultural powerhouse.